August 3, 2019

 Posted by Parnia Pandkhou

-Internal controls are processes designed to ensure the reliability of a company’s financial reports, the effectiveness and efficiency of its operations, and its compliance with applicable laws and regulations.
-They are a must for every organization.
-But for cannabis companies, they are also a benchmark to establish credibility.
+Internal controls are processes designed to ensure the reliability of a company’s financial reports, the effectiveness and efficiency of its operations and its compliance with applicable laws and regulations.
+They are a must for every organization but especially so for cannabis companies, because they are also a benchmark to establish credibility.

-Developing and implementing operational internal controls will help prevent errors and fraud and will result in more accurate measurement of the financial health of the organization.
-The ability to demonstrate that a documented system of internal controls is being consistently followed will establish credibility for the business in these four key areas: safeguarding assets, ensuring financialstatement reliability, promoting operational efficiency, and encouraging compliance with management’s directives.
+Developing and implementing operational internal controls will help prevent errors and fraud and will result in a more accurate measurement of the financial health of the organization.
+The ability to demonstrate that a documented system of internal controls is being consistently followed will establish credibility for the business in four key areas: safeguarding assets, ensuring financial statement reliability, promoting operational efficiency and encouraging compliance with management’s directives.

-The cannabis industry is experiencing explosive growth.
-Additionally, it is faced with banking issues due to the illegal status of marijuana at the federal level, compliance with complex regulations at federal and state levels, and high overhead.
+Despite COVID-19, the cannabis industry has experienced growth.
+Companies have adjusted to new standards allowing them to remain open as essential businesses, such as curbside pick-ups and online ordering.
+Along with these new demands, organizations face ongoing banking issues due to the illegal status of marijuana at the federal level, compliance with complex regulations at federal and state levels, and high overhead.
 The industry’s unusually high reliance on cash transactions raises fraud and theft risks — among them, skimming, customer collusion and unauthorized spending.

-This means that protecting revenues and ultimately profits becomes even more challenging.
+This means that protecting revenues and profits becomes even more challenging as your cannabis business experiences an increase in sales.
 To mitigate these exposures, you can employ various internal controls, which we will discuss below.

 Monitoring of employees with cash access